US ends probe into Ford SUV exhaust issues without a recall - KESQ

 US ends probe into Ford SUV exhaust issues without a recall

-DETROIT (AP) — The U.S. government has closed a more than six-year investigation into Ford Explorer exhaust odors, determining that the SUVs don’t emit high levels of carbon monoxide and don’t need to be recalled.
+DETROIT (AP) — The U.S. government has closed a yearslong investigation into exhaust odors in Ford Explorer passenger cabins, determining that the SUVs don’t have high levels of carbon monoxide and don’t need to be recalled.
 The National Highway Traffic Safety Administration says it reviewed more than 6,500 consumer complaints and tested SUVs in the field.
 The probe covered nearly 1.5 million Explorers from the 2011 to 2017 model years and involved complaints of sickness and crashes that involved three deaths and alleged there were 657 injuries.
 Many complaints came from police departments.
-But the agency said in documents released Monday that testing showed no Explorers that were sealed under a 2017 Ford service campaign had carbon monoxide levels higher than Environmental Protection Agency limits.
+But the agency said Monday that testing showed no Explorers that were sealed under a 2017 Ford service campaign had carbon monoxide levels higher than Environmental Protection Agency limits.